-9. Generic Best Practices Manual (recommendation from the CSITC breakout session in Cape Town) The Chair reported that there was a consensus that there should be one instrument-testing manual based on a harmonization of the existing ITMF and USDA guidelines.
-The task of harmonization will be done in cooperation between the CFC/ICAC project partners, the ITMF ICCTM, the USDA-AMS and with the input of the instrument manufacturers.
+The Chair reported that there was a consensus that there should be one instrument-testing manual based on a harmonization of the existing ITMF and USDA guidelines.
+It was agreed that the task of harmonization will be done in cooperation between the CFC/ICAC project partners, the ITMF ICCTM, the USDA-AMS and with the input of the instrument manufacturers.
 The new ASTM Standard Test Method for HVI testing will serve as a basis for harmonization of guidelines.